 Wooden storage sheds can be built to nearly any size a homeowner wants as long as it is within the guidelines of their local ordnances.
 Since wood storage buildings are a stick-built structure, or framed from lumber, they typically fall within common sizes that are either equal to the standard lengths of dimensional lumber, or have the ability to make the most use of longer lengths of dimensional lumber to save money on materials.

 DIY and pro construction are two options based on your own skill level, and some can be purchased prebuilt, or built offsite, then they can be moved onto your property and put in the exact spot you want it.
 Home improvement stores also sell wood storage building kits that you or a pro assemble.

-This Costimate includes pricing per square foot, plus other cost factors that will help you closely estimate what your wood shed price will be.
+This Costimate includes pricing per square foot, cost of different size wooden sheds, plus other cost factors that will help you closely estimate what your price will be.
 Wood framed shed costs from other online estimate sites are included.
-They vary widely because each site uses different shed size parameters for estimating shed prices.
-You are invited to share your shed size and price once yours is built.

 There are obvious cost factors and a few that you might not have considered.

 - Shed Size – Sheds start at about 4’x8’ for simple garden sheds or 8’x8′ for small storage sheds and she-sheds, but they can be much larger depending on the purpose of the shed you decide to build.
 Cost per square foot drops as the size of your storage building goes up.
 View common shed sizes and costs

 - Wall Height – 8’ walls are standard, but 9’ and 10’ walls offer increased overhead storage for a little more money.